zerotier/terraform-multicloud-quickstart/README.md

 ```

-And for physical devices such as phones, laptop, and workstations
+And for physical devices such as phones, laptops, workstations, etc

 ```hcl
 # non-ephemeral devices